Locate before Answering: Answer Guided Question Localization for Video Question Answering: Methodology

 \subsection{Training Strategy}

-\textbf{Question Locator Loss:} Our framework consists of two important modules that play clearly different roles, question locator and answer predictor.
-The quality of the question locator essentially determines the performance of the answer predictor: if the question locator makes a wrong decision, theoretically the predicted answer can be no better than a random guess.
-Thus, instead of naively training the whole framework using $\mathcal{L}_\text{AP}$, we would like to introduce another loss term to particularly supervise the learning of the question locator.
+\textbf{Question Localization Loss:} Our framework consists of two important modules that play clearly different roles, question localization module and answer prediction module.
+The quality of the question localization essentially determines the performance of the answer prediction: if the question localization module makes a wrong decision, theoretically the predicted answer can be no better than a random guess.
+Thus, instead of naively training the whole framework using $\mathcal{L}_\text{AP}$, we would like to introduce another loss term to particularly supervise the learning of the question localization.
 However, since there is no true label of the correct proposal nor the $st$ and $ed$ ground truth, we compromise to using pesudo label.
-As illustrated in Figure \ref{fig:train}, we forward pass our model using all the N proposals, and the proposal $p$ which gives the highest score on the correct answer is reciprocally used as the supervision signal that guides the learning of the question locator.
-In this way, the question locator loss is given by
+As illustrated in Figure \ref{fig:train}, we forward pass our model using all the N proposals, and the proposal $p$ which gives the highest score on the correct answer is reciprocally used as the supervision signal that guides the learning of the question localization.
+In this way, the question localization loss is given by

 where $\tilde{\mathbf{y}}_\text{QL}\in \mathbb{R}^N$ is the one-hot encoding of $p$.

 \textbf{Decoupled Alternative (DA) Training:} With $\mathcal{L}_\text{QL}$ as an augmentation of the default $\mathcal{L}_\text{AP}$, the naive way of training the network is to sum the two loss terms with a weight factor $\lambda$ such that